Aman-in-GitHub/Vibes/README.md

 - Use as an audiobook (listen to any story or an article before going to bed or when your hands are busy)

-- No attention span no worries (stories/jokes/articles under 1 min for quick read)
+- No attention span? no worries (stories/jokes/articles under 1 min for quick read)

 - Offline use (download the app locally in your phone and all the vibes you like or bookmark will be saved locally for offline read)

+- Complete native experience (works offline, downloadable as an app, uses IndexedDB for storage, and supports native app shortcuts)

 ## **Tech Stack**